The penny is the most disrespected coin.

 In 1859 the design changed to the Indian Head Penny, again illustrated on the webpage.

 These are actually purported to show Lady Liberty wearing an Indian headdress, so the name “Indian Head” is a misnomer.
-Even these should be worth at least one dollar in typical worn-out condition.
+Even these should be worth at least one dollar in typical worn-out conditions.

 These show Lincoln on one side, and two wheat sheaves on the other.
 They are made of nearly pure copper, with the exception of one year, 1943, where the war effort needing copper meant that they were made of plated steel.